ibm-cloud-docs/EventStreams/messagehub050.md

 			<td>**Authentication requirements**</td>
 			<td>Client must support authentication using the SASL Plain mechanism</td>
-			<td>Client must support authentication using the SASL Plain mechanism and use the Service Name Identifaction (SNI) extension to the TLSv1.2 protocol</td>
+			<td>Client must support authentication using the SASL Plain mechanism and use the Server Name Indication (SNI) extension to the TLSv1.2 protocol</td>
 		</tr>

 </table>